msi-ris/Tutorials/rnaseq_cmd.md

     format.
 - SAM/BAM

     Holds alignment information.
-While sequence alingments can technically be stored in FASTA format, it is very inefficient for genomics datasets.
+While sequence alignments can technically be stored in FASTA format, it is very inefficient for genomics datasets.
     Additionally, genomics alignments tend to be a series of pairwise alignments to a reference sequence, and not a multiple sequence alignment.